nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

 In fact, the generated curve always will be a non-rational curve, which means that all weights will be equal to 1.

-This node supports two implementations of curve approximation algorithm.
+This node supports three different implementations for curve approximation.
-Different implementation give you different ways of controlling them:
+Every single implementation offers different ways of control:

 * Geomdl_ implementation can either define the number of control points of generated curve automatically, or you can provide it with desired number of